Well, the windows & frames have for the time being, Won!

 Well, I learned something.

-Turns out that the amount of travel for each boom was within 3/4" of each other due to the attachment locations.
+Turns out that the amount of travel for each boom was within 3/4" of

 this all came about by trying to make the running back stays functional.